Buying a puppy

 Every puppy needs a basic vaccination schedule to help build up an immunity against a number of life-threatening and contagious diseases (canine distemper, hepatitis, parvo viruses, leptospirosis).
 The schedule that is used for this recommends vaccinating the puppy at the age of 6, 9 and 12 weeks.
 These days, you can also determine the level of antibodies to disease in the blood through the so-called titer test, and you can get customised vaccination advice based on this.

 In addition to vaccinations, your puppy should also receive regular worming treatments.
 It is recommended that you give your puppies worming treatments at 2, 4, 6 and 8 weeks and repeat this monthly after that until the dog is 6 months old.
-It is then sufficient to worm your dog 4x per year, or create a tailored schedule based on a faecal examination.
+It is then sufficient to worm your dog 4 times a year, or create a tailored schedule based on a faecal examination.
 In the category worming treatment for puppies, you will find all worming treatment products for puppies.

-It is important that you offer your puppy high-quality Puppy food in the first year of its life.
+It is important that you offer your dog high-quality food in the first year of its life, a good choice would be Royal Canin puppy food.
 This will allow you to meet the nutritional requirements of the young, growing dog.
 For large dog breeds (adult weight >25 kg), you need to choose a food that is suitable for large breed puppies, due to the calcium-phosphorus proportions in the food.
 A large breed puppy shouldn't grow too quickly, as this can lead to problems with growing pains and bone structure.

 You can get insurance for your pet.
 This can help you cover the cost of any treatment by your veterinarian.
 You can look into the various insurance companies and compare premiums and terms and conditions.
 You can also choose to create a "piggy bank" for your dog, to cover unexpected costs such as surgery and emergencies.